 Condition requirement Means of monitoring during period under review Compliance achieved?
-11. The consent holder shall notify the Chief Executive, Taranaki Regional Council, in writing at least five days prior to the first exercise of this consent. tify the Chief Executive, ranaki Regional Council, in ting at least five days prior the first exercise of this 12.
-The consent holder shall ensure that the exercise of this consent does not result in contaminants reaching any useable freshwater (groundwater or surface water).
+12. The consent holder shall ensure that the exercise of this consent does not result in contaminants reaching any useable freshwater (groundwater or surface water).
 Assessment of injection records and results of groundwater sampling and analysis programme.
-Yes 13.
+Yes 3.
 The consent holder shall undertake a programme of sampling and testing (the 'Monitoring Programme') that monitors the effects of the exercise of this consent on freshwater resources.
 Monitoring Programme submitted to the Chief Executive, Taranaki Regional Council, for certification.
 Yes 14.
 Lists the range of parameters required to be tested for in the analysis of groundwater samples.
 Implementation of Groundwater Monitoring Programme and assessment of results.
 Yes 15.
 All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken.
 Receipt of Sampling and Analysis Plan prior to first round of sampling being undertaken.
-Yes 16.
+Yes 6.
 The consent holder shall provide to the Council, during the month of May each year, a summary of all data collected and a report detailing compliance with consent conditions over the previous 1 July to 30 June period.
 The report shall also provide an assessment of injection well condition, well integrity and an updated injection modelling report.
 Receipt of satisfactory report during May each year.
-Yes
+Yes 17.
+Lapse clause.
+Receive notice of exercise of consent.
+Yes 8.
+Consent review provision.
+N/A N/A erall assessment of consent compl his consent iance and environmental performance in respect High performance in respect of this consent High

-Purpose: To discharge produced water, well drilling fluids, well workover fluids, hydraulic fracturing fluids and 'off-spec' stormwater from the consent holder's wellsites into the Mount Messenger Formation by deep well injection via the KAI-11 waste disposal well.
+Purpose: To discharge produced water, well drilling fluids, well workover fluids and contaminated stormwater into the Mount Messenger Formation by deep well injection via the Turangi-A waste disposal well